Minimizing Tax Liability without QIP Guidance

 An alternate workaround with less stringent requirements than the remodel safe harbor is to have a cost segregation study performed on one or more of your improvement projects.
 A cost segregation study is an engineering-based study that analyzes construction costs to identify portions that can be written off quickly for tax purposes.
 Cost segregation studies can be performed on constructed buildings or improvements made to leased property; this article focuses on studies performed on leasehold improvements.

-Decorative millwork and light fixtures, retail-specific electrical work and signage are a few examples of items that, if identified in cost segregation studies, may be eligible for 100-percent bonus depreciation and a five- or 15- year life.
+Decorative millwork and light fixtures, restaurant-specific electrical and plumbing work and signage are a few examples of items that, if identified in cost segregation studies, may be eligible for 100-percent bonus depreciation and a five- or 15- year life.
 Without a study, these same assets would be depreciated over a 39-year life with no bonus.

 Unlike the remodel safe harbor workaround, depreciation deductions generated via a cost segregation study are permitted to be added back when computing ATI for purposes of the new interest expense limits.